Azure/Avere/docs/tuning.md

 # Cluster tuning

-Because of the diverse software and hardware environments used with the Avere cluster, and differing customer requirements, many vFXT clusters can benefit from customized performance settings.
-This step is typically done in conjunction with an Avere Systems representative, since it involves configuring some features that are not accessible in the Avere Control Panel.
+Because the Avere cluster is compatible with diverse software and hardware environments, and because customer requirements and dataset characteristics vary, many vFXT clusters can benefit from customized performance settings.
+(This step is typically done in conjunction with an Avere Systems representative, since it involves configuring some features that are not accessible in the Avere Control Panel.)

+This section gives some examples of the kinds of custom tuning that can be done.

-The VDBench utlity can be helfpul in generating I/O workloads to test a vFXT cluster.
+**TIP:** The VDBench utility can be helfpul in generating I/O workloads to test a vFXT cluster.
 Read [Measuring vFXT Performance](vdbench.md) to learn more.

-This section gives some examples of the kinds of custom tuning that can be done.

 ## General optimizations